LauLauThom/Fiji-RoiClickTools/README.md

 Toolset that offers additional toolbar ROI tools, with predefined custom ROI shapes.

-Using the 1-Click ROI, clicking on an image generates a predefined ROI.
+Using the 1-Click ROI, clicking on an image generates a predefined ROI, centered on the clicked point.
 If the option are selected, the generated ROI is added to the Roi Manager, the command "run Measure" is run for the selected region and if a stack is used, the next image is displayed.

 ## Configuration